Kilometres per hour

-The kilometre per hour (SI symbol: km/h; non-SI abbreviations: kph, kmph, km/hr) is a unit of speed, expressing the number of kilometres travelled in one hour.
+The kilometre per hour (alternatively spelt kilometer per hour; SI symbol: km/h; abbreviations: kph, kmph, km/hr) is a unit of speed, expressing the number of kilometres travelled in one hour.

 History

 Although the metre was formally defined in 1799, the term "kilometres per hour" did not come into immediate use – the myriametre (10,000 metres) and myriametre per hour were preferred to kilometres and kilometres per hour.
 In 1802 the term "myriamètres par heure" appeared in French literature.
 The Dutch on the other hand adopted the kilometre in 1817 but gave it the local name of the mijl (Dutch mile).

 Notation history

 Speed limit sign in the Republic of Ireland, using "km/h."

 The SI representations, classified as symbols, are "km/h", "km h^{−1}" and "km·h^{−1}".
 Several other abbreviations of "kilometres per hour" have been used since the term was introduced and many are still in use today; for example, dictionaries list "kph", "kmph" and "km/hr" as English abbreviations.
 While these forms remain widely used, the International Bureau of Weights and Measures uses "km/h" in describing the definition and use of the International System of Units.
 The entries for "kph" and "kmph" in the Oxford Advanced Learner's Dictionary state that "the correct scientific unit is km/h and this is the generally preferred form".